 Located in Durham, North Carolina, Duke University is ranked among the top 10 policy analysis programs in the United States.
-The Sanford School of Public Policy not only offers master’s degree programs in public policy (MPP) but in international development policy (MIDP).
-Every year, the university awards all City Year alumni admitted to the MPP program a $14,000 annual scholarship.
-City Year alumni pursuing a dual degree receive a single $12,000 tuition fellowship for their first year of study.
+The Sanford School of Public Policy not only offers master’s degree programs in public policy (MPP) but also in international development policy (MIDP).
+Every year, the university awards all City Year alums admitted to the MPP program a minimum $14,000 annual scholarship.
+City Year alums pursuing a dual degree receive a single $12,000 tuition fellowship for their first year of study.

 Pepperdine University | School of Public Policy